astromatt/book-dev/git/internals/hooks.rst

         echo "Changes were not committed."
         echo "If you want to commit anyway, just remove executable rights for this hook:" echo "chmod -x .git/hooks/prepare-commit-msg"
-        echo "But remember to re-enable it later on, by executing: echo "chmod +x .git/hooks/prepare-commit-msg"
+        echo "But remember to re-enable it later on, by executing:" echo "chmod +x .git/hooks/prepare-commit-msg"
         exit 1
     else